about us

 Our Story

 It was a trip I made in 2016 that unexpectedly set us further down this path to health.
-(Having grown up on homecooked meals, been involved in sports and worked in a lifestyle company that offers day spa experiences and farm-to-table dining, I had thought I was pretty healthy, but my world was just about to be opened up…).
-I had made a trip to attend my church’s Revival Meeting in Wisconsin, USA.
-The Ezekiel 4:9 sprouted bread on my host’s dining table caught my attention and on the flipside, I read about a Dr. Weston A. Price.
-My church family, a couple of them had come from (and lived in) different countries and some battling health conditions, shared about how they were using foods to heal – alongside any conventional healthcare they were receiving.
-One had undergone a series of operations on his stomach and improved his digestion with traditionally fermented foods.
-Another taught me the benefits and basics of cast iron cooking, while I tasted trace minerals in water for the first time.
-Even more amazing was that none of my church family were imposing their values and everyone was free to choose whatever foods they wanted at the fellowship table.
+(Having grown up on home cooked meals, been physically active and worked in a lifestyle company that offers day spa experiences and farm-to-table dining, I had thought I was pretty healthy, but my world was just about to be opened up…).
+I had made a trip to attend my church Truth Tabernacle, Last Trumpet Ministries‘ Revival Meeting in Wisconsin, USA.
+The Ezekiel 4:9 sprouted bread on my host’s dining table caught my attention and on the back of the packaging, I read about a Dr. Weston A. Price.

 All seemed to be going well until November 2019 – something completely changed my outlook of health in 5 days.
 A close relative had fallen into a coma and was flown into Singapore for emergency treatment.
-Lord willing, I will never forget what the neurosurgeon said when he was preparing us for the eventual loss – he said that “likely his blood pressure had not been well managed”.
-It was the first time that such a direct connection between our lifestyle and health outcome was made so clearly in my mind.
+Lord willing, I will never forget what the neurosurgeon did: instead of exploring surgery or other interventions that one might expect, the neurosurgeon attributed my relative’s health outcome to his lifestyle.
+It was in that moment for me that the head knowledge became heart knowledge.

-In April 2020, while working on a name for this (ad)venture that strives to glorify and point to God by serving special needs parents, caregivers and families, the Bible verse of Matthew 19:26 came to mind.
-Leonard W. Coote’s records of God’s faithfulness in the book Impossibilities Become Challenges also provided much inspiration.
-Every step of the way to here has been prayerfully considered and met with God’s open door.
+In April 2020, while working on a name for this (ad)venture that strives to glorify God and point to the Lord Jesus Christ by serving special needs parents, caregivers and families, the Bible verse of Matthew 19:26 came to mind.
+My husband’s encouragement was also to do this for Jesus.
+Leonard W. Coote’s records of God’s faithfulness in the book Impossibilities Become Challenges additionally provided much inspiration.
+Every step of the way here has been prayerfully considered and met with God’s open door.

 So with Possible Nutrition, our goal is to bring you, my fellow special needs carer, a word of encouragement and truth, and perhaps through sharing my story, that you may come to see the hope and help that is very available to your family.